 Hedlund led the Mean Green to its first-ever appearance in the NCAA Tournament and a school-record 16 wins in 2004.
 Hedlund equaled that performance by winning 16 games and leading the Mean Green to back-to-back SBC titles in 2005 and a second straight trip to the NCAA Tournament.
 Hedlund was also named the 2005 Sun Belt Conference Coach of the Year.
 In 2005, North Texas set numerous school records and had the nation's third longest unbeaten streak at 15 games.

-At home, North Texas has established a record of dominance with a record of 102-10-9 since the 2000 season, including a 56-7-5 mark in seven seasons at the Mean Green Soccer Complex.
+At home, North Texas has established a record of dominance with a record of 150-25-12, including a 73-12-6 mark in eight seasons at the Mean Green Soccer Complex.

 Individually Hedlund brought out the best in forward Marilyn Marin as she turned in the best individual season in North Texas history in 2002.
 Marin led the nation in goals, points, and points per game.
 She ended her career with 214 career points, tied for 10th in NCAA history, 88 goals, eight in NCAA history, 2.70 points per game, tied for seventh in NCAA history, and 1.11 goals per game, tied for eighth in NCAA history.

 His standard for success began in 2001 when he guided the Mean Green to the Sun Belt Conference's regular-season championship -- the program's first-ever soccer title -- and a 13-5 overall record.

 In 13 years in the Sun Belt Conference the Mean Green earned the respect of the league's coaches.
 NT garnered 47 all-conference selections, including 35 first-team all-conference nods.

 Marin and Kendall Juett are the only four-time all-conference selections in North Texas soccer history.
 Heather Hutyra became the second player at North Texas to the named Sun Belt Conference Player of the Year.
 Under Hedlund's guidance, four of his players have also been chosen Freshman All-America, including Marin as a first team pick in 2000.
 Freshman Janaye Woods joined that list she was named the Sun Belt Conference Freshman of the Year and named to the Freshman All-Region team in 2007.